Pawikissa/LOVE-Engine-Python-Rebuild/README.md

 window 1200 620

-Window 1200 is width ans 620 height
+Window 1200 is width and 620 height

 and end of file needs command "end" to write it allows comment with "#" tag